 Composition.
 Another factor which contributes to Vermeer's lengthy painting process is the paramount role that composition played in his work.
 Composition must not be confused simply with the number of elements placed more or less in the position where the artist found them in the real world, but rather, a thoughtful and meaningful ordering of those elements in order to achieve a desired artistic expression.
 Vermeer must have spent many long hours arranging and re-arranging the various objects he intended to represent even before he began the actual painting process.
 Both the objects' positions and the spatial interval between them, called negative space, are given equal expressive significance, which no other artist before or after Vermeer has achieved.
 X-ray images and neutron radiographs have revealed an impressive number of many major and minor corrections in Vermeer's compositions.
 It would seem that Vermeer was a contemplative painter who may have spent long hours meditating exact thematic and formal relationships.

 The technical and artistic complexities of Vermeer's art offer a satisfying explanation for his low output; however, they ultimately depend on a single guiding factor: Vermeer's vision of art.
 Although it is well known that he repeatedly drew inspiration from fellow genre painters he filtered their thematic inventions and technical findings through the light of his own personal experience.
-In Dutch art of the last quarter of the 17th century, Vermeer was, with the exception of Gerrit ter Borch, the only artist capable of infusing a sense of timeless dignity and moral gravity to his scenes of contemporary life which had been the prerogative of history painting.
+In Dutch art of the last quarter of the seventeenth century, Vermeer was, with the exception of Gerrit ter Borch, the only artist capable of infusing a sense of timeless dignity and moral gravity to his scenes of contemporary life which had been the prerogative of history painting.
 Luckily, Vermeer's lofty concept of painting was evidently shared by a few choice patrons (principally Pieter van Ruijven of Delft) and occasional clients from the social elite.
 John Montias believes that the relationship that Vermeer had with Van Ruijven (and with his wife Maria de Knuijt) went beyond the usual client/artist one.